ditdotdev/dit/docs/src/cli/cmd/commit.rst

 .. note::

-   If you are not a git user and don't want to have to install it to use Titan, join the `Community <https://titan-data.io/community>`_ to help design and implement an alternative.
+   If you are not a git user and don't want to have to install it to use Datadatdat, join the `Community <https://datadatdat.com/community>`_ to help design and implement an alternative.

 .. warning::

-   Titan assumes that it is safe to snapshot the current state of the data while the container is running, and that starting the container with data in such a state will automatically recover.
+   Datadatdat assumes that it is safe to snapshot the current state of the data while the container is running, and that starting the container with data in such a state will automatically recover.
 This would necessarily be true for any data store that can survive an unexpected outage.
-If you are working with a container that first must be manually quiesced, you should `titan stop` the container prior to committing state, and `titan start` it afterwards.
+If you are working with a container that first must be manually quiesced, you should `d3 stop` the container prior to committing state, and `d3 start` it afterwards.

 Syntax
 ------

 ::

-    titan commit [-m message] [-t key[=value] ...] <repository>
+    d3 commit [-m message] [-t key[=value] ...] <repository>

 Arguments
 ---------